 Outsourcing order fulfillment processes to a third-party logistics (3PL) company means they handle the following services on your behalf using their infrastructure, workforce, and technology:

-- Picking: Retrieving the item(s) from their spot in the 3PL’s warehouse as soon as an order is placed on your website
+- Picking : Following a pick list and retrieving the item(s) from their spot in the 3PL’s warehouse as soon as an order is placed on your website

 The benefits of outsourcing shipping with an order fulfillment company